Peter J Wilcoxen > ECN 410 Environmental and Resource Economics

 Assignments and Grading

-The weekly exercises will generally be handed out each Thursday and collected at the beginning of class a week later.
-Late exercises will not be accepted (really!).
+Weekly exercises will generally be handed out each Monday and collected a week later.
 Grading will be on a 5 point scale: 5 for excellent work, 4 for good, 3 for an honest attempt and 0 otherwise.
+They do not need to be typed but must be clearly organized, neatly written and not torn out of a spiral notebook.
 You'll need to do the exercises in order to do well on the exams.
-You may work on the problem sets in groups of up to three students.
-When working in a group, please turn in a single set of answers for the group and be sure to list each member's name.
-Exercises do not need to be typed but should be clearly organized and neatly written.

 Integrity